Scholarship Program - Now Open

 Letter from the applicant’s home supervisor explaining the benefit of the exchange for the trainee and for establishing ongoing collaborations with the host Institution.

-Short CVs of the applicant, home supervisor and host.
-CV's must be short and no longer than 2-4 pages long including publications, and must include relevance to project.
+Short CV of the applicant, CV must be short and no longer than 2-4 pages including publications, and must include relevance to project.

-Special consideration for one scholarship will be given to a candidate from an emerging country with an GDP country rank of 50 or greater.
+Special consideration for one of the scholarships will be given to a candidate from an emerging country with an GDP country rank of 50 or greater, where the scholarship would have a clear impact on advancing osteoarthritis research strength in the home country of the applicant.
+The application still has to meet the appropriate standards of excellence.